Michigan Learner’s Permit: A First-Time Teen Driver Guide

 Michigan Learner’s Permit Written Test

 If you completed the Michigan Driver’s Ed Segment 1 test, you are not required to take the written test.
-The certificate will be proof of completing.
-However, if you have an out-of-state learner’s permit and will transfer it for a Michigan learner’s permit, you must take the written test.
+The certificate will be proof of completion.
+However, you must take the written test if you have an out-of-state learner’s permit and will transfer it for a Michigan learner’s permit.

 The written test consists of 80 questions and you must score 80% or higher to pass.
 Once you’ve passed the test, you will receive the level 1 learner’s license.
-You must have it for three months or more before you move on to level 2 of the Driver’s Ed program.
+You must have it for three months or more before moving to level 2 of the Driver’s Ed program.

 Michigan Learner’s Permit Driving Restrictions

-There is only one restriction you must comply with to prevent losing your privilege.
-When driving you must be accompanied by another adult who is at least 21 years old and possess a valid Michigan driver’s license.
+You must comply with only one restriction to prevent losing your privilege.
+When driving, you must be accompanied by another adult who is at least 21 years old and possess a valid Michigan driver’s license.

 Michigan Driver’s License

-Once you have met the requirements for both Level 1 and 2 of the Driver’s Ed Program, you can now move on to full Michigan driver’s license.
-After turning 17 years old and held the Level 2 provisional license for at least 6 months, all restrictions will be removed and you will have your full Michigan driver’s license.
-Unless you have violations or involved in an accident, will your full Michigan license will not be given.
+Once you have met the requirements for Levels 1 and 2 of the Driver’s Ed Program, you can move on to a full Michigan driver’s license.
+After turning 17 years old and holding the Level 2 provisional license for at least six months, all restrictions will be removed and you will have your full Michigan driver’s license.
+Unless you have violations or are involved in an accident, will your full Michigan license will not be given.

 Michigan Learner’s Permit Car Insurance